blicht19/student-planner/docs/README.md

 ### Acceptance Criteria

-- Users can create events.
+- A form for creating events and saving them to the database exists in the UI.
-- Users can set the time and location of events.
+- The form includes fields for the time and location of events.
-- Users can view events on their hourly schedule for each day of the week.
+- The hourly schedule view displays events on a given day.

 ---
 As a **student**, I want to **see what days on the calendar have classes, events, and due dates for agenda items**, so I